Sparkleberry

 Perennial

 Sparkleberry (*Vaccinium arboreum*) is a southeastern native that can grow shrubby or downright tree-like, with flaky bark and small dark berries that read ‘bird food’ more than ‘pie filling’ for most humans — tart, seedy, honest.
-It tolerates poor sandy acid soils where blueberries feel at home, and it laughs at drought better than pampered cultivars. subtropical and tropical Americas: excellent backbone species for oak-scrub edges, pine understories, and ‘stop mowing that sandhill’ projects. ☀️💧 Sun and Water: - Full sun to part shade; more sun usually means more flowers and fruit. - Well-drained acidic soil; drought-tolerant once established.
-Avoid lime and alkaline water love. ✂️ Propagation: - Seeds: cold stratify several months; slow but doable. - Cuttings: hardwood cuttings with acid media and patience. - Transplants: small plants establish best; protect from root desiccation.
+It tolerates poor sandy acid soils where blueberries feel at home, and it laughs at drought better than pampered cultivars. subtropical and tropical Americas: excellent backbone species for oak-scrub edges, pine understories, and ‘stop mowing that sandhill’ projects.
+Full sun to part shade; more sun usually means more flowers and fruit.
+Well-drained acidic soil; drought-tolerant once established.
+Avoid lime and alkaline water love.
+Seeds: cold stratify several months; slow but doable.
+Cuttings: hardwood cuttings with acid media and patience.
+Transplants: small plants establish best; protect from root desiccation.
+Sparkleberry: pick berries when fully colored and detach with a gentle tug -- whitish bloom still present is fine.
+Cool mornings beat hot afternoons for shelf life; chill soon if not eating the same day.
+Freeze dry on trays before bagging so berries do not fuse into a single ice meteor.

 Good Neighbors